RomanSavran/developers-app/src/pages/md-pages/06-09-2019-auth/index.md

 ## Authorization tokens

-Authorization tokens are one of the most essential and useful tokens you would need to communicate with PoT and use its functionality.
-The only way to get `Authrozation token` is to authorize to PoT as a user.
+Authorization tokens are one of the most essential and useful tokens you would need to communicate with Platform of Trust and use its functionality.
+The only way to get `Authrozation token` is to authorize to Platform of Trust as a user.
 This kind of token will last for 24 hours since you authorized.
 You can have at maximum N number of tokens at the same time (?).
 You need to have different tokens depends on environment you are using (sandbox or production).

 ## Register a new user

 ### Register user

-In order to be able to use PoT's most demanding features, users must have created a new identity in the system.
+In order to be able to use Platform of Trust's most demanding features, users must have created a new identity in the system.
 We start by simply creating a new user.

 Request: